Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 One Tuesday, I told my sister I had fish for dinner.
 She almost had a fit.
 She questioned me by asking why I ate fish on Tuesday instead of waiting until Friday.
 I told her my stomach did not know which day of the week it was.
 Besides, I wanted to eat fish on Tuesday and didn't feel the need to wait several days to satisfy my taste buds.

-In some families and cultures, certain foods are earmarked to be eaten on designated days.
 My sister remembered that when we grew up in the South, we ate fish only on Fridays.
 It was unheard of to eat it on any other day.
+We were not the only ones who did that.
+In some families and cultures, certain foods are earmarked to be eaten on designated days.

 My sister acted as though I had committed a deadly sin by eating fish on a day other than Friday.
 However, I did not feel guilty because I no longer have designated days to eat what I want to eat.